 Once we were assured that everything was safe, I thought of the property damage and loss that this man had surely suffered.
 Even though the fire had not spread too far, the water damage may lead to mold which would require the home to be internally gutted.
 The homes are beautiful Tudor style brick homes with lots of wood on the interior.
 Beautiful, but horrible in a fire.

 The fire reminded me to check the batteries in my alarms, and my insurance policy!
 If you have not done so recently, be sure to revisit your insurance policies.
 Upgrade your insurance levels to cover the full replacement damage of not just the home, but your property as well.
-Many insurance policies will not cove the following:
+Many insurance policies will not cover the following:

 - Mold and water based damage

 - Floods (you must purchase insurance for this separately).
 Check out FEMA’s website www.floodsmart.gov for more information.

 - Land and home damage from earthquakes (California anyone?)

 - Intentional damage

 - Anything structure used primarily for business.
 You need separate insurance for that

 - Crap construction

 - Property belonging to tenants.
 More about that below.